We provide a host of

 Currently supported output formats are:

-The CSV represents a two-dimensional matrix, containing one row for every
+The CSV or XLSX represents a two-dimensional matrix, containing one row for every

 Employee.